Continuing Education Activity

 Another common problem is the transient hypogammaglobulinemia of infancy.
-During the first 3 to 5 months the child is healthy, but he becomes sick because of a physiological deficit of immunoglobulins.
-This disease is characterized by recurrent bacterial infections including pneumonia, meningitis, otitis, arthritis, osteomyelitis, among others.
+During the first 3 to 5 months, the child is healthy but becomes sick because of a physiological deficit of immunoglobulins.
+This disease is characterized by recurrent bacterial infections, including pneumonia, meningitis, otitis, arthritis, and osteomyelitis.
 This problem diminishes once the child starts producing immunoglobulins.

 Laboratory Assessment of Immunoglobulins

 The quantification of immunoglobulins and the study of their functions are vital for the immunodiagnosis of immunodeficiencies, autoimmunity, hypersensitivity reactions, and inflammatory disorders.
 The following examinations are routinely performed for the study of the behavior of antibodies: